Oliverwhite986/northwest-registered-agent-coupon/README.md

 ### What is an EIN number?

-An EIN (Employer Identification Number) is a 9-digit number issued by the IRS to identify businesses for tax purposes.
-The format is XX-XXXXXXX, and it is required for businesses to hire employees, open a bank account, and file taxes.
+An EIN (Employer Identification Number) is a 9-digit code (format: XX-XXXXXXX) assigned by the IRS to identify businesses for tax purposes.
+It’s essential for hiring employees, opening bank accounts, and filing taxes.

 ### What is a digital mailbox service?

-A digital mailbox with Northwest Registered Agent provides an online dashboard where your LLC's mail is scanned and uploaded, you'll receive an email notification whenever new mail is available.
+Northwest Registered Agent’s digital mailbox offers a convenient online dashboard provides online dashboard where your LLC’s mail is scanned and uploaded.
+You’ll receive instant email notifications whenever new mail arrives.